Star-Wing/Aurelia-Retro-Inspired-windows-Terminal-Theme/README.md

 # Aurelia-Retro-Inspired-Windows-Terminal-Theme
-Windows Terminal theme inspired by mobilemancer's original Aurelia Inspired theme
+Windows Terminal theme inspired by mobilemancer's original Aurelia Inspired theme.
+The original had too much pink, so I changed some palettes to blue and green, which is easier to read.

 ![alt text][logo]